embulk/embulk/docs/eeps/draft-obsolete-execution-as-a-command.md

 First, [a GitHub Issue #1496: "Deprecate running Embulk by a single 'embulk' command"](https://github.com/embulk/embulk/issues/1496) has been filed since February 2022, and we have received no complaints there as of September 2024.

-Second, since [Embulk v0.10.36](https://github.com/embulk/embulk/releases/tag/v0.10.36) as of June 2022, Embulk has started to display the following warning message when run with the `embulk` command .
+Second, since [Embulk v0.10.36](https://github.com/embulk/embulk/releases/tag/v0.10.36) as of June 2022, Embulk has started to display the following warning message when run with the `embulk` command.

 ```
 ================================== [ NOTICE ] ==================================